seatable/seatable-admin-docs/docs/config/dtable_db_conf.md

 This sections contains options for caching bases from dtable-server.

 - `dtable_server_url`: local address for dtable-server.
 You must specify this option.
 Typically it is `http://127.0.0.1:5000`.
-- `expire_time`: For how long a cached base will be valid.
-After that it'll be fetched from dtable-server again.
-Unit is in seconds.
-Defaults to 300 (=5 minutes).
 - `total_cache_size`: How much memory shall be used for caching bases.
 After this threshold is reached, cached bases will be cleaned with LRU algorithm.
 Cleaning stops when memory consumption reduces to 70% of this threshold.
 Unit is in MB.
 Defaults to 500 (=500 MB).
 - `clean_cache_interval`: Interval between cache cleaning.
 Unit is in seconds.
 Defaults to 300.